-Attainment Level 1: 60% students scoring more than 60% marks out of the relevant maximum marks
+Attainment Level 1: 60% students scoring more than 50% marks out of the relevant maximum marks in internal assessment tools.

-Attainment Level 2: 70% students scoring more than 60% marks out of the relevant maximum marks
+Attainment Level 2: 70% students scoring more than 50% marks out of the relevant maximum marks in internal assessment tools.

-Attainment Level 3: 80% students scoring more than 60% marks out of the relevant maximum marks
+Attainment Level 3: 80% students scoring more than 50% marks out of the relevant maximum marks in internal assessment tools.